 I'm graduating in May.
 I applied for OPT early.
 When will it be approved?

-The first group of students' applications sent in February are beginning to be approved already!
+The first group of students' applications sent in February and March are beginning to be approved already!
 Check your application status online.

 If you mailed it out already and have not gotten a text or email receipt, you still have some time to cancel your application.
 First, if you can, stop your payment by contacting the bank or place you got your money order from.
 Please email ASAP if you would like to do so.